rmoglen/rmoglen.github.io/_news/graduation.md

 I would also like to thank the members of my dissertation committee: Prof. John Hasenbein, Prof. Erhan Kutanoglu, and Prof. Lina Sela.
 I am grateful to have had you and your expertise contribute to this dissertation.
 It's been a joy to share in our joint research passions.
 Thank you all for your time and valuable insights.

 Thank you to all my research collaborators: Shagun Gupta, Eiji Kawai, Julius Barth, Katherine Klise, Alexis Kwasinski, and Grant Cruse.
-I've learned so much from all of you.
 This dissertation is more principled, more impactful, and more comprehensive for your contributions.

 I am grateful to the faculty and students of the Operations Research and Industrial Engineering (ORIE) Program for creating a welcoming and collegial environment.
 You created an atmosphere for learning both inside and outside the classroom.
 I would especially like to thank my colleagues in the Leibowicz Research Group, past and present.
 Waking up for a 9 am meeting on Fridays was never easy, but you always made it worthwhile.
 Thank you for all your feedback and for sharing your research with me.
 I would also like to thank all the friends I've made since I started my Ph.D. journey.
 You were a welcome distraction when I wanted one (and not too often when I didn't).
 More importantly, you were always there offer suggestions on challenges big and small.
 I've learned so much for all of you.
 Thank you in particular to Shagun, Connor, Zhuangzhuang, Cem, Julius, Hank, Helen, Hannah, and Ella.